Cleaning Up Contaminated Property in Texas

 In the environmental context, remediation is an extensive process of cleaning up environmental contamination.
-Environmental remediation projects are some of the most challenging legal projects for a variety of reasons.
+Environmental remediation projects are some of the most challenging real estate development projects for a variety of reasons.

-The remediation process must be tailored to the specific contamination, the specific property, and, in many cases, the intended future use of the contaminated property.
-Within several of these programs lurks the question “how clean is clean?”, and the increasing standards of cleanliness dramatically escalate the costs of remediation.
+The remediation process must be tailored to the specific contamination and property.
+It also must take into consideration the intended future use of the contaminated property.
+Within several of these programs lurks the question “how clean is clean?”, and increasing standards of cleanliness dramatically escalate remediation costs.

-At McPherson Law Firm PLLC, we can help you choose the right type of remediation, guide you through the process, and advance your best interests every step of the way.
-Call (214) 722-7096 to get started today.
+At McPherson Law Firm PLLC, we can help you choose the right type of remediation and guide you through the process.
+Our attorneys can advance your best interests every step of the way.
+Reach out to our Texas law firm at (214) 722-7096 to get started today.

 Voluntary Cleanup Program (VCP)

-The Texas Legislature enacted the Texas VCP to provide administrative, technical, and legal incentives to encourage the cleanup of contaminated sites in Texas.
+The Texas Legislature enacted the Texas VCP to provide incentives to encourage the cleanup of contaminated sites in Texas.
 Many unused or under-used properties may be restored to become economically productive and beneficial to the community.

 The VCP protects all non-responsible parties involved in the cleanup or investment process from liability.

 Sites are ineligible to enter the VCP if they are subject to:

 - Response actions under RRC authority

 - An order or permit from the Texas Commission of Environmental Quality (TCEQ)